 The maximum depth, follows by using \lemref{m:n} with $\mu =0$.
-This implies that a point of $\PS_{s-1}$ participates in $\Of( k n^{1+1/k})$ \HST{}s, and each cover of such an \HST might contain an element at most $\Of( \log \SpreadC )$ times.
+This implies that a point of $\PS$ participates in $s=\Of( k n^{1/k})$ \HST{}s, and each cover generated by such an \HST might a point an element at most $\Of( \log \SpreadC )$ times.

 The bounds on the size and depth hold in expectation, and one can repeat the construction if they exceed the desired size by (say) a factor of eight.
-In expectation, after a constant number of iterations, the algorithm would compute a cover with the desired bounds. \end{proof}
+In expectation, after a constant number of iterations, the algorithm would compute with high probability a cover with the desired bounds. \end{proof}